 Another product with a similar design is the On-The-Go Supreme Travel by Bark-Pack.
 It comes in two colors – pink and green – and you can get one for a little less than $30 from most internet retailers.
 This one has a leash holder inside as well as a drawstring opening.

 We’ll call the third backpack style the “legs free” design.
 These are less backpack than front-pack, as the pack is usually worn on the front of the body.
 This design allows the hind legs of the dog to poke out through the pack, much like packs built to hold human babies.

 RELATED: Top Five Best Dog Backpack Carriers

-Another similar product that gets high consumer ratings is the Mogoko Comfortable Dog Backpack brand of legs out carrier.
+Another similar product that gets high consumer ratings is the Mogoko Comfortable Dog Backpack brand of leg carrier.
 It comes in around 10 different fabric patterns and retails for around $14.
 The padded shoulder straps and lightweight fabric allow it to be comfortable on long walks.

 How to choose the right backpacks to carry dogs

 Now that you know about some of the most popular kinds of doggy backpacks, how do you pick out the best ones?
 Once you’ve narrowed your choice down to which of the three styles you prefer, take a look at some of the design elements.